Managing Event Registrations on WordPress

 Configure the settings

-Next, head over to Events Settings > Tickets to make sure that you check off the post types where you’d like to use registration.
+Next, head over to Events Settings > Tickets to make sure that you check off where you’d like to use registration.
 Even though it says “tickets,” these settings also apply to your RSVPs and free registrations.

 Create your event registration

 Once you’ve tailored the settings to your liking, you can begin creating a registration.
-To do this, head over to the custom post type where you’d like it to appear.
+To do this, head over to the post or page where you’d like it to appear.

 You can search for the RSVP block with the Gutenberg Editor.
 Once you find it, an RSVP form will be added to your post type of choice.

 You can add a capacity limit and let users choose “Going” or “Not Going” instead of requiring a response only if they plan to attend.
-You can also set how long the form should display before the event.
+You can also set how long the form should display before the event, add a name, and include a description.

 Manage attendees with Event Tickets

 Now that people have started to respond, you can keep track of who’s coming from the Attendees screen.
-You can get to this page by finding your RSVP then clicking on Attendees in the top toolbar.
-You can also find it by clicking on the RSVP itself, which now has an Attendees option added.
+You can get to this page by finding your RSVP then clicking on View Attendees.

 Once you click on your attendees tab, you can view all of your attendees on the backend.
 Hovering over an attendee will bring up options to delete, edit, move, or check them in.